Frances Codd Slusarz

 Published Blog Posts

-By Fran Slusarz, Way back in March, when I read the Families First Coronavirus Response Act (FFCRA) and Coronavirus Aid, Relief, and Economic Security Act (CARES Act), I thought they were great.
-Increased unemployment benefits through the end of July, unemployment...
+By Fran Slusarz, The Gathering Storm: COVID Rages While Worker Relief Laws Sunset: Way back in March, when I read the Families First Coronavirus Response Act (FFCRA) and Coronavirus Aid, Relief, and Economic Security Act (CARES Act), I thought they were great....

 By Fran Slusarz About a million years ago, I remember hearing that the Star Wars epic was meant to track the rise and fall of the Roman empire.
 It starts as a republic, becomes an empire as its boundaries grow and power is consolidated, becomes corrupt because power...